mrhenry/guidelines/GENERAL.md

 ### How to commit message

-x - ""
+✗ — ""
-x - "Updated"
+✗ — "Updated"
-x - "Updated header"
+✗ — "Updated header"

-✓ - "Nugded that header a few pixels up, updated jQuery plugin tralala to version x.x.x" ✓ - "Goddamn client wants me to change that thing again, I've now implemented a way that we can do blablabla"
+✓ — "Nugded that header a few pixels up, updated jQuery plugin tralala to version x.x.x" ✓ — "Goddamn client wants me to change that thing again, I've now implemented a way that we can do blablabla"

 ## Variable names